inkyblackness/deck/src/github.com/inkyblackness/construct/README.md

 # InkyBlackness Construct

+**Obsolescence Notice: Due to the release of [InkyBlackness - HackEd](https://github.com/inkyblackness/hacked), this project here has become obsolete: HackEd provides its own means to clear an archive.dat file.
+Furthermore, this project is based on pre-source-release information.
+Use it at your own risk.**

 This is a tool as part of the [InkyBlackness](https://inkyblackness.github.io) project, written in [Go](http://golang.org/).
 It is meant to create a minimally valid level, with which further tests can be performed.

 ## Usage